wp-plugins/post-pay-counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
+= 2.28 =
+* Tweak: various performance enhancements (should speed especially large sites stats).
+* Fixed: stats display would experience a time delay when selecting a time range due to time zone and date generation problems.
+Now posts up to the last second of the requested end time are selected (actually, to the end of the day).
+* Tweak: in author detailed stats, if the viewer has the capability *edit_post*, the post link is to the post editing page (it is faster to fetch than the public permalink).
+If the user can't edit posts, they still see the public permalink.

 = 2.27 =
 * Tweak: changed localization slug (from *post-pay-counter* to *ppc*).
 * Tweak: using PHP function str_word_count instead of custom function (for word counting).